jwyang21/Dynamic_Programming/Manhattan_Tourist_Problem/README.md

-## To solve Manhattan Tourist Problem in two different ways
+## To solve Manhattan Tourist Problem in two different ways and look for optimal solution.

 ## 1. Graphical illustration of task
 Task: To find the path which maximizes some of weights.